 The positive outcomes benefiting the entire community can be seen everywhere:

-Fifty-six local nonprofit agencies who have benefited from the challenge.
+Over 135 projects have been completed for local nonprofit agencies who have benefited from the challenge.

 How Leadership Louisville Center graduates are making a difference in our community.
 Below are a few great stories – click “Our Stories” for more!

 “Through Focus Louisville, my organization found a great new partner in YouthBuild Louisville, one of the highlighted community groups.
 We’ve been working to strengthen this partnership and we recently connected them with their most recent hire, who was one of our volunteers.”

 Ben Reno-Weber, former CEO, Kentucky YMCA Youth Association, now Project Director at Greater Louisville Project

 “Professionally, I have forged a network that would have taken me decades to establish, but through Bingham Fellows, I accomplished this feat in a matter of months.”

 Shawn Gardner, President and Founder, 2NOT1 Fatherhood and Families, Inc.

 “I love this story!
 What started as a conversation at the 2011 Leadership Louisville Luncheon is now becoming a new attraction in Louisville – Birthday Park!
 At the luncheon, I told Bill Weyland my idea about establishing a Birthday Park to honor the Hill Sisters.
 He immediately offered to give us a site on 4th Street for the Park.
 When Connectors Maggie Harlow and Ashley Roberts learned about the project they jumped on board (literally – they are now Vice-President and Secretary of the Board).
 By pulling together enthusiastic and committed leaders, anything is possible!”